What kind of screws should you use on your next project?

 Choosing the right wood screw used to be simple pick a zinc or brass screw with the right size and length for the job at hand.
 But technological developments in construction and wood products manufacturing have spawned an extensive range of new screws in recent decades.
 There are so many choices, it’ll positively make your head spin!

-I’ve written this article to serve as a short primer on wood screws.
+I’ve written this article and shot this video to serve as a short primer on wood screws.
 Close examination of the various parts of a screw — the material it’s made from, the design of its head, drive style, point and threads, the platings and coatings that protect it from corrosion — will give you a better understanding of all the design and technology that goes into the manufacture

 of every single screw.
 Hopefully, this exploration will better empower you the next time you need to choose the right screws for the project at hand.